 Additional proof.
-You may have to provide to the IRS additional information to clarify or establish the accuracy or reliability of information contained in your records, statements, testimony, or documentary evidence.
+You may be required to provide additional information to the IRS to clarify or establish the accuracy or reliability of information contained in your records, statements, testimony, or documentary evidence.

 Sample Filled-In Forms

 This section will familiarize you with Schedule C (Form 1040), used to report business income or loss, and Schedule SE (Form 1040), used to figure self-employment tax.
 The line numbers in bold type follow the line numbers on the form being discussed.